Design of Space Vehicles and Systems II

 1.4A Evaluate the social and ethical implications of data collection and analysis, especially in relation to human subjects

-1.1 Critically describe the relationships between technology and society in historical and cultural context
+1.1 Critically describe the relationships between technology and society in historical and cultural context1.2 Recognize how technologies emerge and change1.3 Evaluate the social and ethical implications of technology

 (N/A)